-Sect. xiv.
-And be it further enacted by the authority aforesaid, That if any person shall hereafter be convicted of any crime committed before the passing of this act, he or she shall be sentenced to undergo such pains and punishment, as by the laws now in force party pray to are prescribed and directed, unless such convict shall openly pray be sentenced the court before whom and the court, before whom such conviction shall be had, that sentence may be pronounced agreeably to the provisions of this act for the like offence, in which case, the said court shall comply with the said prayer, and pass such sentence on such convict, as they would have passed had the said offence been committed subsequent to the passing of this act.
+[Section XIV.]
+(Section XIV, P. L.) And be it further enacted by the authority aforesaid, That if any person shall hereafter be convicted of any crime committed before the passing of this act, he or she shall be sentenced to undergo such pains and punishment, as by the laws now in force are prescribed and directed, unless such convict shall openly pray the court, before whom such conviction shall be had, that sentence may be pronounced agreeably to the provisions of the act for the like offence, in which case the said court shall comply with the said prayer, and pass such sentence on such convict as they would have passed had the said offence been committed subsequent to the passing of this act.